telerik/blazor-docs/components/contextmenu/icons.md

 ---
 title: Icons
-page_title: Menu - Icon
+page_title: Context Menu - Icon
 description: Icons and images in the Menu for Blazor.
 slug: contextmenu-icons
-tags: telerik,blazor,menu,icon,iconclass,image
+tags: telerik,blazor,context menu,icon,iconclass,image
 published: True
 position: 15
 ---

-# Menu Icons
+# Context Menu Icons

-You can put an image, icon class or a font icon for each item in the Menu to illustrate its purpose for your end users.
+You can put an image, icon class or a font icon for each item in the Context Menu to illustrate its purpose for your end users.
 To apply them, use the following properties:

 * for a [Telerik font icon]({%slug general-information/font-icons%}), point the `IconField` parameter of the component to a string field of the model that contains the corresponding icon name.